This topic summarizes changes made to the REST API for Tableau Server and Tableau Cloud. All versions include updated documentation.

 Note: If the data source was created in Tableau 9.3 or earlier, the previous syntax for this method(Link opens in a new window) (without

 /connections/connection-idin the URI) will work for updating that data source.
 However, we recommend that you use the syntax documented here for all data sources.

 Query Data Source Connections.
 This new method returns information about all the connections in a data source.

-Updates to the Update Site to let you upload a new logo image to a Tableau Online site.
+Updates to the Update Site to let you upload a new logo image to a Tableau Cloud site.

 Added in REST API 2.2 for Tableau Server 9.3

 A new append parameter for the Publish Data Source method that lets you add data to a data source that was published previously.

 sizeattribute was added to the response for these methods: